-At the present time, I attend various Baptist churches and am a member of First Baptist Church, Clarksville, Tennessee and have been since childhood.
+At the present time, I attend various Baptist churches.

-- 24. Have you ever belonged to any organization, association, club or society which limits its membership to those of any particular race, religion, or gender?
-Do not include in your answer those organizations specifically formed for a religious purpose, such as churches or synagogues. - a.
+24. Have you ever belonged to any organization, association, club or society which limits its membership to those of any particular race, religion, or gender?
+Do not include in your answer those organizations specifically formed for a religious purpose, such as churches or synagogues.

+- a.
 If so, list such organizations and describe the basis of the membership limitation. - b.
 If it is not your intention to resign from such organization(s) and withdraw from any participation in their activities should you be nominated and selected for the position for which you are applying, state your reasons.

-The only potential organizations that would be responsive to this question would be my membership in my college fraternity, Sigma Chi and my membership in the Cub Scouts and Boys Scouts in my youth.
+The only potential organizations that would be responsive to this question would be my membership in my college fraternity, Sigma Chi, and my membership in the Cub Scouts and Boys Scouts in my youth.
 College fraternity membership was limited to males just as college sorority membership was limited to females.
-At the time of my membership, the Cub Scouts and

-Boy Scouts limited membership to males just as the Girl Scouts limited membership to females.
+At the time of my membership, the Cub Scouts and Boy Scouts limited membership to males just as the Girl Scouts limited membership to females.